-The goal of this task is to implement an automated failover mechanism that ensures GRE tunnels always point to the current CARP MASTER.
+The goal of this task is to implement an automated failover mechanism that ensures GRE tunnels always point to the current CARP PRIMARY.

 When a router transitions to the ACTIVE state, a devd-triggered script implemented in D4033 will emit a Salt event.
 This event is received by the Salt master, which reacts using a reactor to trigger GRE tunnel reconfiguration on Ysul and Windriver.